 Labour understands the severity of this crisis.
 The implications go way beyond immediate crisis-management and only fundamental systemic change will address the disproportionate impacts of poverty on health and wellbeing.

-- Bring together key socio-economic information about the borough to monitor the prevalence and impact of poverty.
+- Bringing together key socio-economic information about the borough to monitor the prevalence and impact of poverty.

-- Take a new person-centred approach to tackling poverty and homelessness.
+- Taking a new person-centred approach to tackling poverty and homelessness.

-- Launch a new programme designed to support over 800 people with complex needs back into work across Cheshire, with a strong emphasis on decent wages and job security.
+- Launching a new programme designed to support over 800 people with complex needs back into work across Cheshire, with a strong emphasis on decent wages and job security.

-- Develop a new strategy to tackle food insecurity in local communities.
+- Developing a new strategy to tackle food insecurity in local communities.

-- Engage with Government and lobby for new national measures to tackle poverty and inequality.
+- Lobbying for new national measures to tackle poverty and inequality.